[Updated post from March 2, 2021]

-You have the option to give your customers these updates via email or live chat, but SMS also shouldn’t be overlooked.
+You have the option to give your customers these updates via email or SMS.
 For businesses using the Whiplash platform, you can update your Shopify store customers automatically with regular status updates via our Shopify integration.

-There’s nothing more likely to cause anxiety than a late delivery.
-While circumstances can occur that are beyond your control, focusing on eliminating last-mile delivery issues will go a long way towards speeding up delivery.
+There’s nothing more likely to cause anxiety and frustration in e-commerce than late delivery.
+While circumstances can happen that are beyond your control, such as adverse weather events or carrier-related issues, many last-mile delivery efficiencies are caused by poor planning and management.
+Focusing on eliminating last-mile delivery issues, will go a long way to reducing WISMO queries.

 Route optimization.
-Millions of miles are lost every year through trucks taking indirect delivery routes to customers’ homes, which can lengthen travel times significantly.
-Technologies such as route planning and GPS enable your drivers to optimize their schedules and shave unnecessary time off delivery.
+Millions of miles are lost every year through trucks taking indirect delivery routes to customers’ homes, which can lengthen delivery times significantly.
+Technologies such as route planning and GPS enable drivers to optimize scheduling and shave time off delivery dates.

-Returns might appear to have little to do with the delivery process, but it’s deeply intertwined in the context of the post-purchase experience.
-Because after asking when their order is going to arrive, a customer’s next question is likely to be “what happens if it isn’t right?”
+Returns might appear to have little to do with the delivery experience, but it’s deeply intertwined in the context of WISMO management.
+After asking when their order is going to arrive, a customer’s next question is likely to be “what happens if it isn’t right?”

-Returns can be a major hassle, so reassurance about this process will go a long way towards easing delivery anxiety in your customers.
-Best of all, this actually encourages them to make that initial purchase, with 49% of consumers saying that they actively check a retailer’s return policy before purchasing.
+Returns can be a major hassle, so reassurance about this process will go a long way toward easing customer anxiety.
+Best of all, this encourages them to make that initial purchase, with 49% of consumers saying that they actively check a retailer’s return policy before purchasing.

-So, rather than waiting until a customer acquires about the returns process, you can pre-empt this by putting your policy in the footer of your website, and including the main details and link to your returns portal within your order confirmation emails – thereby alleviating anxiety before it starts.
+So, rather than waiting until a customer acquires about the returns process, you can be proactive by putting your return policy in the footer of your website and your FAQ section – thereby alleviating WISMO before it starts.